 In 1994, Brian and Renée Luwis traveled to China to adopt their first daughter, Fei.
 Overwhelmed with a loving desire to help the thousands of orphaned children find families of their own, they founded the America World Adoption Association (originally "America China Adoption Association" until 2001 when the Russia and Ukraine programs were added).
 Since then, nearly 3,000 orphans from China have been placed into loving Christ-centered families where they are now growing up in the love of Jesus Christ.

 America World has had a long-standing great reputation with the China Center for Children's Welfare & Adoption (CCCWA) and authorities there.
-AWAA's in-country staff, who also travel with our families during their adoption in China, work directly with the CCCWA and orphanage directors to assist in finding homes for the children who wait.
+AWAA's in-country staff, who also travel with our families during their adoption in China, and the AWAA-CCCWA liaison work closely with the CCCWA and orphanage directors.

-America World currently has profiles of Chinese Waiting Children who are ready for international adoption.
+America World China Adoption Photolistings of Chinese Waiting Children who are ready for international adoption.
 You can request to view their profiles by visiting our Waiting Children web page.
-Waiting Children are children of all ages who have repaired or unrepaired medical needs or are older children (generally 8-13 years) with no known medical needs.
-Families interested in learning more about a child may submit a free pre-application to America World to verify qualification and to get access to review a child's complete file.
-China is now referring only waiting children to U.S. adoption agencies as Chinese domestic adoption system increases.
-The Waiting Child program can significantly decrease the China adoption wait time from previous China adoption wait times.
+China Waiting Children are children of all ages who have repaired or unrepaired medical needs or are older children (generally 8-13 years) with no known medical needs.
+Families interested in learning more about a child may submit a free pre-application to America World to verify eligibility or to be given the approval to review a waiting child's complete file.
+Many of the children whose files become available in China for matching with families through a U.S. based adoption agency are considered Waiting Children, due to their age and/or medical needs.
+While more children are adopted domestically in China, many children continue to wait for a family.
+The wait time to be matched with a child through the Waiting Child is significantly shorter than wait times seen in the China program previously.

 The process of adopting a child from China is divided into three main stages.
 The first stage involves assembling a collection of documents called a dossier.
 These documents must go through several levels of authentication by U.S. government offices so that they ultimately can be used as the legal framework for your adoption process.
 This stage is referred to as the "paper chase" or "paper pregnancy", and takes on average 4-6 months to complete.
 The finished dossier is mailed to America World where our staff carefully reviews it to ensure accuracy.
 Once approved, the dossier is forwarded to the China Center for Children’s Welfare and Adoption (CCCWA) for translation and processing.
 The CCCWA, or "Center" as it is sometimes called, is the federal agency which oversees all international adoption-related activities in China.